 Early Notables of the Baistart family (pre 1700)

+Outstanding amongst the family at this time was Thomas Bastard (c.
 1565-1618) an English clergyman famed for his published English language epigrams.
-He was born in Blandford Forum, Dorset

-and is best known for seven books of 285...
+He was born in Blandford Forum, Dorset, England and is best known for seven books of 285...

 Another 38 words (3 lines of text) are included under the topic Early Baistart Notables in all our PDF Extended History products and printed products wherever possible.